DPISA/atom-user-commands/README.md

 But ff you insist on using this package, here is how:

-Configure commands on your config file like this
+Configure commands in your config file like this
 ```cson
 "atom-user-commands":
   commands: [